tejaskamtam/tejaskamtam/README.md

 Welcome to my GitHub!

-I'm an undergraduate Computer Science student at UCLA with a particular interest in AI and Finance.
+I'm an undergrad Computer Science student at UCLA with a particular interest in AI and Finance.

 ### 🔭 Projects
 ### 💻 Languages